Executive Director of National Road Safety Council of Armenia

 In addition, Poghos has:

-- Over 5 years experience of working in TRACECA, IPA & ENPI countries including Armenia, Georgia, Ukraine, Moldova and Uzbekistan
+- Over 15 years of experience of working in TRACECA, IPA & ENPI countries including Armenia, Georgia, Ukraine, Moldova, Tajikistan, Turkmenistan, Kazakhstan, Russia and Uzbekistan

-- Wide professional experience in participation and managing projects, funded by various organizations such as FIA, USAID, World Bank, DFID, Dutch Foreign office – MATRA, EASST and the private sector including Nissan, Renault and Coca Cola
+- Wide professional experience in participation and managing projects, funded by various organizations such as FIA, USAID, World Bank, Asian development Bank, EBRD, DFID, Dutch Foreign office – MATRA, EASST and the private sector including Nissan, Renault and Coca Cola

 Building Road Safety in Armenia